devangKhamar/Labs/README.md

 The assumption of this instance of the problem is that the location of the games are fixed which means we assume the modules have been placed, interconnects are pending.

-The code takes as input a file constining the travelling distance between game-locations and attempts to find an optimal (or near optimal) travel schedule for all teams in the tournament.
+The code takes as input a file containning the travel distance between game-locations and attempts to find an optimal (or near optimal) travel schedule for all teams in the tournament.